pulumi/terraform-provider-aws/website/docs/r/lakeformation_permissions.html.markdown

 * `permissions` – (Required) List of permissions granted to the principal.
 Valid values may include `ALL`, `ALTER`, `ASSOCIATE`, `CREATE_DATABASE`, `CREATE_TABLE`, `DATA_LOCATION_ACCESS`, `DELETE`, `DESCRIBE`, `DROP`, `INSERT`, and `SELECT`.
 For details on each permission, see [Lake Formation Permissions Reference](https://docs.aws.amazon.com/lake-formation/latest/dg/lf-permissions-reference.html).
 * `principal` – (Required) Principal to be granted the permissions on the resource.
 Supported principals include `IAM_ALLOWED_PRINCIPALS` (see [Default Behavior and `IAMAllowedPrincipals`](#default-behavior-and-iamallowedprincipals) above), IAM roles, users, groups, SAML groups and users, QuickSight groups, OUs, and organizations as well as AWS account IDs for cross-account permissions.
 For more information, see [Lake Formation Permissions Reference](https://docs.aws.amazon.com/lake-formation/latest/dg/lf-permissions-reference.html).

 ~> **NOTE:** We highly recommend that the `principal` _NOT_ be a Lake Formation administrator (granted using `aws_lakeformation_data_lake_settings`).
-The entity (e.g., IAM role) running Terraform will most likely need to be a Lake Formation administrator.
+The entity (e.g., IAM role) running the deployment will most likely need to be a Lake Formation administrator.
 As such, the entity will have implicit permissions and does not need permissions granted through this resource.

 One of the following is required: